 You have seconds to impress your website visitors.
-Around 38% of people will stop engaging with your website if the layout (design) or content is unattractive.
-Plus, 88% of online consumers are less likely to return to a site after they have a bad experience.
+Around 40% of people will stop engaging with your website if the layout (design) or content is unattractive.
+Plus, bounce rates shoot up to 90% if consumers are left waiting longer that 5 seconds for a page to load.

 Are You Making Any of These 10 Website Design Mistakes?

 What makes a bad experience?
 When it comes to your website, your design can mean the difference between an experience that makes an impact, or one that falls flat.